Congratulations on completing your half marathon! It’s important to recover after a half marathon.

 Whether it was your first or seventh race, there are steps you can take to reduce muscle soreness, rebuild your body’s fuel supply, and get back to your normal running and fitness routine sooner rather than later.

 There are different ways to rest and recover after a half marathon.
 Whatever you do, it’s important to give your body a good rest after such a high impact event.

 Your body probably suffered a lot of micro tears to muscles and your glycogen stores will be low, if not depleted.

-Your body is amazing and is capable of some amazing things like running a half marathon, but remember to give it time to rest to avoid burnout or injury.
+Whilst your body is amazing and is capable of some amazing things like running a half marathon, remember to give it time to rest to avoid burnout or injury.

 Stay hydrated in the days after the event.

 Drink lots of water throughout the day and consider including an energy sports drink to aid glycogen levels.

 If you’re not a big fan of litres of tap water, try adding some fresh fruit like cucumber, lemon or strawberries to add some flavour.

 You will have lost a lot of fluids during the race through sweat, so it’s important to replenish the fluid levels in your body.